unrealwork/atsd-use-cases/USInternationalTrade/README.md

 [![View in ChartLab](Images/button.png)](https://apps.axibase.com/chartlab/552d7a44/2/#fullscreen)

 In addition to looking at graphical outputs, we can also perform [SQL queries](https://github.com/axibase/atsd/blob/master/sql/README.md#overview), which can be used to search for specific information contained in this dataset.
-From the following query, we can see that, within the time range of our dataset, 1991 was the year which had the least negative trade balance of **-$66.7 billion**.
+From the query below it may be observed that within the dataset time range, 1991 was the year which had the least negative trade balance of **-$66.7 billion**.

 ```sql
 SELECT date_format(e.time, 'yyyy') AS "year", e.tags.ctyname AS country,